skip to main content

 Best TV plans for watching the 24 Hours of Le Mans

-For those that remember MOTORTREND+, the service closed in March 2024 and migrated its content to Discovery+ and Max.
-Live auto racing events that once streamed on MOTORTREND+ are now available through Max’s B/R Sports Add-On.
+For those who remember MOTORTREND+, the service shut down in March 2024 and migrated its content to Discovery+ and Max.
+Live auto racing events that once streamed on MOTORTREND+ are now available through Max’s Sports hub.
 It costs slightly more per month, but Max provides a much more reliable streaming experience than we had with MOTORTREND+.

 Which TV providers carry the 24 Hours of Le Mans?